Skip to main content

 Toxic Technology

 This infection isn’t limited to Earth.
-The same viral impulse that spreads toxic tech and behavioural patterns here is pushing outward, searching for new worlds to colonize.
-Much like an intracellular virus that seeks new vehicles and hosts, the spread of technology aims to transcend planetary boundaries and replicate itself elsewhere.
-It needs us to do that.
+The same viral impulse that spreads toxic tech and behavioural patterns here is pushing outward, searching for new worlds to colonise.
+Much like a virus, mechanical in its action, that seeks new vehicles and hosts for replication, the spread of technology aims to transcend planetary boundaries and replicate itself elsewhere.

 Stewards with a Greater Purpose